joshinachiket/ENY-Server/README.md

 ##	Technology Stack
-Java, Python(To detect ENY button press and to carry the signal to node server), node.JS, JavaScript, Android Studio, Android SDK, Git, Angular.JS, HTML and CSS.
+Java, Python(To detect ENY button press and to carry the signal to node server), Node JS, JavaScript, Android Studio, Android SDK, Git, Angular.JS, HTML and CSS.

 ##USER STORIES
 As a successful working professional and as a housewife Sita alwaya finds it hard to keep track of all the Groceries she needs to buy everyday.